California to allow indoor gatherings as virus cases plummet

 Under the new rules, how many people can attend events will depend on the level of restrictions in place at each county.
 The state divides counties into four tiers based on how widespread the virus is in those places.

 The purple tier is most restrictive.
 Indoor concerts and theater performances aren’t allowed in this tier.
-They are allowed in the red tier, but at 10% capacity for venues of up to 1,500 people and 20% capacity for venues with capacity greater than that.
-Capacity limits increase in the lower tiers.
+They are allowed in the red tier, but at 10% capacity for venues holding up to 1,500 people and 20% capacity for venues with greater capacity.
+If all guests are tested or show proof of full vaccination, that capacity would jump to 25% and 35%, respectively.

 If venues separate people into sections, people in the “fully vaccinated” section can sit shoulder to shoulder but they still must wear masks, according to state Public Health Officer Dr. Tomás Aragón.